mitll/graph-qube/README.md

 >[MIT-LL Graph QuBE User Manual] (doc/XDATA_UserManual.pdf)

-This manual references a provided example class that llustrates how the data ingest process can be done from a sample Bitcoin data set: [BitcoinIngest.java] (src/main/java/mitll/xdata/dataset/bitcoin/ingest/BitcoinIngest.java)
+This manual references a provided example class that llustrates how the data ingest process can be done from the sample Bitcoin data set distributed with the source: [BitcoinIngest.java] (src/main/java/mitll/xdata/dataset/bitcoin/ingest/BitcoinIngest.java)

 ## License